We are at the halfway point in today's execution of Operation Chaos in both North Carolina and Indiana.

 I never know what I'm talking about.

-Well McCain himself right now what you're doing is the only good thing you're doing is you're deflecting the problems with McCain because as you create chaos between Clinton and Obama you're deflecting the problems that there are with McCain with the voters that are that are Republican voters or that are conservative voters.
+Because if you create chaos between Clinton and Obama, you're deflecting the problems that there are with McCain with the voters that are Republican voters or that are conservative voters, even independents.

 No, I'm saving McCain by deflecting attention from him.